digitalwerk-gmbh/spdx2aosd/README.md

 # spdx2aosd: SPDX to AOSD converter with support for multiple AOSD formats

 [Digitalwerk](https://www.digitalwerk.net) has developed the **spdx2aosd** converter for the AOSD ecosystem and made it available to the open-source community.
 This CLI tool enables easy and flexible conversion of various JSON data formats into the specified proprietary AOSD format.
+We have also added support for the AOSD1.0 format that originally is Excel or CSV.
 For additional support in reviewing and managing open-source licenses, please visit the [Digitalwerk EasyCheckOSS Service](https://easycheckoss.ai/).

 ## Features

 - **License Data Generation:** Create a current JSON file with all SPDX and Scancode licenses.
-- **Conversion Between AOSD Versions:** Convert proprietary AOSD JSON files between versions 2.0 and 2.1.
+- **Conversion Between AOSD Versions:** Convert proprietary AOSD JSON files between versions 2.0 and 2.1 or version 1.0 to 2.1.
 - **SPDX File Customization:** Convert SPDX 2.3 JSON files that meet the group requirements of Audi and Volkswagen into the proprietary AOSD 2.1 format.
+- **AOSD2.0 File Customization:** Convert AOSD2.0 JSON files into the proprietary AOSD 2.1 format.
+- **AOSD1.0 File Customization:** Convert AOSD1.0 Excel or CSV files into the proprietary AOSD 2.1 format.
+- **AOSD2.1 File Customization:** Convert AOSD2.1 JSON files into the proprietary AOSD 2.0 format.

 ## More Information